Libensemble/libensemble/docs/dev_guide/release_management/release_platforms/rel_spack.rst

 ---------------------------------------

-You will now update your local machine from the upstream repo (if in doubt - make a copy of local repo in your filestystem before doing the following).
+You will now update your local machine from the upstream repo (if in doubt - make a copy of local repo in your file system before doing the following).

 Check upstream remote is present::